 We are a leading independent oil and natural gas exploration and production ("E&P") company with operations in Latin America and a proven track record of growth in production and reserves since 2006.
-We operate in Colombia, Chile, Brazil, Peru and Argentina.
+We operate in Colombia, Chile, Brazil, Argentina and Peru.
 We are focused on Latin America because we believe it is one of the most important regions globally in terms of hydrocarbon potential, with less presence of independent E&P companies compared to the United Stated and Canada.
 In this region, much of the acreage has historically been controlled or owned by state-owned companies.
 We believe that these factors create an opportunity for smaller, more agile companies like us to build a long-term business.

-We produced a net average of 27.6 mboepd during the year ended December 31, 2017, of which 79%, 10% and, 11% were, respectively, in Colombia, Chile, and Brazil, and of which 83% was oil.
-As of the third quarter of 2017, we were ranked as the second largest private oil operator in Colombia, where we made the largest new oil field discovery in the last 20 years.
+We produced a net average of 36.0 mboepd during the year ended December 31, 2018, of which 79%, 8%, 5% and 8% were, respectively, in Colombia, Chile, Argentina and Brazil, and of which 85% was oil.
+As of August 31, 2018, we were ranked as the third largest oil operator in Colombia, where we made the largest new oil field discovery in the last 20 years.
 We are the first private oil and gas operator in Chile and we are operating the inaugural project of Petroperu in its return to the upstream business in Peru.
-We partnered with Petrobras in one of Brazil's largest producing gas fields and we have recently increased our activities in Argentina with a new oil field discovery and project acquisition.
+We partnered with Petrobras in one of Brazil's largest producing gas fields and we have recently increased our activities in Argentina with the acquisition of three blocks in the Neuquén Basin in March 2018.